 Let's get this straight from the get-go though: The Witcher 3 has its own share of issues.
 It's somewhat buggy, with NPC's getting caught on objects, which might force you to load a previous save if it happens during a quest, or Geralt just dropping off the map through the landscape.
 And a horse ridging system that feels at times a bit too clunky despite being a big part of the gameplay.
 Yet, despite all the little flaws, it still is among the best, if not the best, open world RPG I've ever played.

-Sure, The Witcher 3 doesn't try to convince you with unnecessary amount of world tinkering in the form of lumbermillig or baking food on a fire.
+Sure, The Witcher 3 doesn't try to convince you with an unnecessary amount of world tinkering in the form of lumbermill or baking food on a fire.
 No, that's not what it tries to do.
 The grand narrative is what it does.
 The world and the people in it.
-In a word, it's an open world game, which is filled with actual stories that feel important where as games like Skyrim are filled with things that feel randomly generated.
+In a word, it's an open world game, which is filled with actual stories that feel important whereas games like Skyrim are filled with things that feel randomly generated.

 |The world map.
 Novigrad and Velen are actually one, bigger map area with a couple of bigger cities.|

-The combat is fairly similar real time slashing as in the previous games.
-Geralt deals blows with one of his two swords, depending on if he's fighting men or monsters.
-There's three methods for evading: a block, side step and a quick roll.
+The combat is fairly similar real-time slashing as in the previous games.
+Geralt deals blow with one of his two swords, depending on if he's fighting men or monsters.
+There are three methods for evading: a block, side step and a quick roll.
 So not really a tactical battle system, but a fairly decent one in the end.
-You can enhance the weapons with runes and different kinds of potions in order to add more punch to them, but other than that there's nothing really note worthy about the system.
+You can enhance the weapons with runes and different kinds of potions in order to add more punch to them, but other than that there's nothing really noteworthy about the system.

 The Witcher 3: Wild Hunt and it's DLC packages are available through usual suspects GOG and Steam and many other digital stores.
 Go nuts, it's only one of the best games of its kind, despite it might not have the greatest combat systems around.
 And one of the best looking as well.